Inaka Japan: A Quick & Easy Guide to Country life in Japan

 If you are interested in this program, check out the Ministry of Internal Affairs and Communications Volunteer Program.

-Rural areas of inaka Japan are always looking for English native speakers, particularly ALT (Assistant Language Teachers), to assist in English language classes and provide cultural exchange opportunities.
+Rural areas of inaka Japan are always looking for English native speakers, particularly ALT (Assistant Language Teachers), to assist with English language classes and provide cultural exchange opportunities.

-There might also be Eikaiwas that provides private English conversations with students of various ages and levels.
+There might also be Eikaiwas that are looking for English teachers to provide private English conversation classes with students of various ages and levels.

 How do you move to the countryside in Japan?

-You can even try to find online forums talking about the area you want to live in.
+You can even try to find online forums talking about the area you are thinking of living in.

 2. Physically visit the homes you want to live in

-Many rural homes in inaka Japan are in bad condition.
-While others are livable, consider renovating your home to your liking.
+Many rural homes in inaka Japan are in bad condition, while others are more ready for an immediate move-in.

 It's essential to assess the property you want as you might have to: